 - Exercise.
 Some women who exercise regularly say they have less of a problem with PMS.
 Try doing some regular exercise several times a week.

 - Food and drink.
 Some people claim that various diets help to ease PMS.
 However, there is little evidence from research trials that this is true.
-Reducing the amount of sugar and refined carbohydrates you eat before your period may help your symptoms.
+Reducing the amount of sugar, sugary drinks and refined carbohydrates you eat before your period may help your symptoms.
+Carbohydrates with a lower glycaemic index give a slower steadier release of sugar, and may be a better choice for some women with PMS. (eg, granary/wholemeal bread rather than white bread).
+Smaller more frequent meals may suit better than infrequent large meals.

 - Reduce caffeine and alcohol intake.
 Some women find that alcohol or caffeine (found in tea, coffee, cola, etc) makes their symptoms worse.
 So, it may be worth a trial of not having alcohol or caffeine prior to periods to see if this helps.